 At 6,158 miles, Scotland’s coastline is inordinately long compared to similarly sized countries.
 But at the other end of the numbers scale, another kind of “line” threads through the land.
 In the wild and remote Highlands, you’ll find “single track” roads, with one lane only for both directions of traffic to use.
 On my recent trip there, I felt as though these single tracks alone were a big part of what made Scotland my kind of spot: this is a country where there aren’t enough cars to justify a lane each way.

 That wasn’t the only highway anomaly that delighted me.
 The wording on posted signs was often a slight bit different than it is here in the United States.
 Rather than “Passing Lanes” or “Turnouts,” Scottish routes had “Passing Places.”

 Between Loch Kinellan and Stathpeffer, we found rolling green hills, dotted with sheep and a bit of a Scottish “haar” (cold sea fog). ©John T. Andrews

-Another figure found on the fringe edge of the number scale is the count of historic gravestones here, which are an icon of Scotland’s rich and long-standing culture and heritage.
-In fact, The Scottish Association of Family History Societies lists more than 3,500 known burial grounds in Scotland.
-To stand in any of them is to feel a documented history that stretches back further than anything we can approximate in the U.S.
+Another figure found on the fringe edge of the number scale is the count of historic gravestones here, which are iconic of Scotland’s rich and long-standing culture and heritage.
+In fact, the Scottish Association of Family History Societies lists more than 3,500 known burial grounds in Scotland.
+To stand in any of them is to feel a documented history that stretches back further than anything we can approximate in the United States.

 In round numbers, I found Scotland to be a land of single tracks and single malts.
 Of far too many domestic sheep and, hopefully, widening numbers of wild cats.
 It’s the realm of singular standing stones and of seal-like selkies; of peculiar Passing Places and of those who passed.